This section will tell you a little more about what is happening in the diocese. Click on the tabs or the links to find

 - Ministry – the Ministry of God’s Church is exercised by every baptised member of the Church in this Diocese.
 Some of those are called to the ordained ministry, either stipendiary or non-stipendiary clergy.
 There are also those who exercise a ministry with a permission to officiate from the Bishop.
 We also have several authorised lay ministries in the form of Lay Readers, Worship Leaders, Pastoral Assistants, Pastoral Eucharistic Assistants and Eucharistic Assistants.
 We are committed to encourage everyone to realise and exercise their Christian calling.

-- Transition – easing the pathway from Parishes to Local Ministry Areas
+- Transition / LMA Develoipment – easing the pathway from the old to the new

 - Children and Youth – our combined team encourages and supports a wide range of events and activities aimed at young people.
 There are also many resources for worship, learning and activity.

 - Church Schools – contact details for the 25 church schools in the diocese + general background information about the work of the Education Team